Meet Dr. Samuel Barnett

 “Endoscopic minimally invasive surgery is not a one-size-fits-all approach,” says Dr. Barnett.
 “It depends on the tumor and the patient, but I’m glad we are able to offer this as an option when it’s appropriate.”

 The skull base is a complex area involving the bony shelf separating the brain from the eye sockets, nasal cavities, ear canals, and upper neck.
 Major nerves, blood vessels, and other structures pass through this area.
-Along with Dr. Barnett, Pete Batra, M.D., co-leads the Skull Base Surgery Program, which includes physicians from otolaryngology (head and neck surgery), neurosurgery, neuro-ophthalmology, neuro-oncology, radiation oncology, interventional radiology, and pathology.
+Dr. Barnett co-leads the Skull Base Surgery Program, which includes physicians from otolaryngology (head and neck surgery), neurosurgery, neuro-ophthalmology, neuro-oncology, radiation oncology, interventional radiology, and pathology.

 Dr. Barnett also is able to offer his patients traditional open brain surgery when it’s needed, and he is specially trained in radiosurgery, as well.
 Radiosurgery is a type of radiation therapy.
 Sometimes it’s used as the initial treatment for a brain tumor, but, more often, it’s used after surgery to treat residual tumor or if a tumor grows back.